tokonoma/2web2ui/docs/config.md

 ## Tenant Configurations

-Our build generates a configuration script,  `build/public/static/tenant-config/<host>/production.js`, for each tenant.
-The script is loaded by `build/public/static/index.html` for a request host (see `Ansible-Deployments/roles/ui_tier/templates/web_proxy.conf.j2` for more details).
-The script sets a global variable, `window.SP.productionConfig`, that is merged in the `src/config` module.
+Our build process generates all tenant configs and includes in the bundle.
+At runtime, corresponding tenant config is used based on hostname.

+For local development, a conditional script element is used in index.html.
+It loads config from public/static/tenant-config/production.js and exposes a global variable called SP.productionConfig.
+At runtime, if is used if exist.
+See `src/config/index.js` for implementation.

 ## Configuration